akiomiyao/ped/README.md

 Column 13: Sequence between junctions
 ```
 ## Demonstration of *k*-mer method
-- Grid engine, e.g. Torque, is required for *k*-mer method.
+- Grid engine, *e.g.* Torque, is required for *k*-mer method.
 - At first, all *k*-mers (*k* = 20) on each position of short read sequence from the sort_uniq data.
 Because the sort_uniq data is too big to handling, the sort_uniq data is split to sub files.
 Usually, the control is reference sequence data.
-To create k-mer data of control,
+To create *k*-mer data of control,
     *e.g.*
     % perl split_sort_uniq.pl hg38
     or
     % qsub -v target=hg38 split_sort_uniq.pl
-- To create count data of k-mer,
+- To create count data of *k*-mer,
     *e.g.*
     % perl count_qsub.pl hg38 /mnt/ssd
     count_qsub.pl is a launcher of count.pl for all sort_uniq subfiles.